 Is Dad blaming himself?
 No. He's modeling taking responsibility.
 That opens the door a bit for Henry to feel less defensive.
 He shoots a quick look at Dad—Is it possible that he might understand?—and then looks away again.

 Dad: "I hear you were frustrated with her.
-But hitting hurts.
-I won’t let you hit your sister.”
+You were very upset and you really wanted your toy back.
+I know you know that hitting hurts, and it's never okay to hit your sister.”
 Henry glazes over and looks away.
 Dad knows Henry's trying to push away some big feelings that he needs help with.
 Dad moves in close, pulling Henry gently against him.

 Dad: “Sometimes you get REALLY mad at your sister, don’t you?”